*NEW (18 October 2022): "Long-COVID" section added.

 The authors indicated that despite these numbers, the newborns did not experience severe illness, and the benefits of remaining with the mother after delivery appear to outweigh the possibility of infection.
 Symptoms in these newborns included high temperature, poor feeding, vomiting, a runny nose, cough and lethargy.

-The most used test for COVID-19 is the RT-PCR (real time reverse transcription-polymerase chain reaction).
+The most reliable test for current infection is the RT-PCR (real time reverse transcription-polymerase chain reaction, a type of NAAT).
 This type of test is used to identify the genetic material of a virus (see Resources).
 Specimens are collected from the patient’s nose or throat using nasopharyngeal or oropharyngeal swabs.

-HCPs may also use a chest CT scan for COVID-19 diagnosis, as this has been reported to be superior in early diagnosis compared with RT-PCR.
+In suspected serious cases, HCPs may also use a chest CT scan for diagnosis, as this has been reported to be superior in early diagnosis compared with RT-PCR.
 The CT can show what is called “ground glass”, or white spots on the lungs that indicate the infection is present.
 For pregnant women, the diagnostic value of the CT may outweigh possible radiation risk to the fetus (read Radiation).

 Women should have a risks and benefits conversation with their HCP regarding any imaging scans during pregnancy.